wario-land/Toge-Docs/Toge/draft.md

 4. in sub_801DA70(int a1), the data after 0x03000A24 was got one by one and used to calculate the final OAM attribute for each OBJ and the final data is saved in RAM after 03001444
 5. in sub_0801BC0C, the procedure use the DMA channel directly DMA all the data after 03001444 to OAM and the first frame of all the Object is determined.

-## Room change Linker Table
+## Door Table

-the structure of the linker table just like this, and every Level will have a table and the pointers table for all of them start from 78F21C, the order for room header string pointers table and Room change Linker rercords pointers table are in the same pace, you can use the same offset to find both the pointers just in one time.The table stop by an all-zero record:
+the structure of the Door table is just like this, and every Level will have a table and one pointer which can be found after 78F21C, the orders of roomheader tables' pointers and Door tables' pointers table are same, you can use the same offset to find both the pointers just in one time.
+This table ends by an all-zero line:
 ```
-struct MAPLinkerLineRecord
+struct __DoorEntry
     {
-    unsigned char Doortype; //x01 for portal only, x02 for instant shift, x03 for door and tube, x04 unknown, x05 unknown
+        unsigned char DoorTypeByte;
-    unsigned char RoomID; //start from x00
+        unsigned char RoomID;
         unsigned char x1;
         unsigned char x2;
         unsigned char y1;
-    unsigned char y2;  //topleft judge block position (x1, y1), bottomleft judge block position (x2, y2), the first block start from (0, 0)
-    unsigned char DestinationDoorId;
+        unsigned char y2;
-    //multiply x0C make a shift to find another linker record to find the destination ROOM by RoomID, wario will appear at the position(x1, y1) in a (new) MAP
-    //and immediately shift the position with vector (HorizontalDisplacement, VerticalDisplacement)
-    //if set LinkerTypeFlag=0x01 for protal, then you should set LinkerDestination, HorizontalDisplacement and VerticalDisplacement all be 0x00
-    unsigned char HorizontalDisplacement;
+        unsigned char LinkerDestination;
-    unsigned char VerticalDisplacement;  //the two numbers can be negtivate by using this function: ResultByte = 0x100 + (the negtive number), so -1 just input 0xFF
+        signed char HorizontalDelta;
-    unsigned char SpritesSetID;
+        signed char VerticalDelta;
-    unsigned char BGM_ID_FirstByte;  //Low Byte
-    unsigned char BGM_ID_SecondByte;  //High Byte
+        unsigned char EntitySetID;
+        unsigned short BGM_ID;
     };
 ```
-**how to find the pointer for the table** use [03000023] to find the correct Level Header and take down the offset when you find the right Level Header, the add the offset by 78F21C and you will find the correct pointer for Room change Linker Table.
+**how to find the pointer for the table**
+Get the level Id from [03000023], which can be used to find the Level Header, and then the id can be used to find the correct pointer for Door Table by add ``0x78F21C`` by ``4 * Id``.

 ## TODO

 **TODO in ROMHacking：**
-- Tileset Header last 3 pointers' usage
 - all the setting Flags in Room Header

 **TODO in extracting ROM data：**
 - extract all the Tile and others' data